-Find the Weak Areas of Your Content Strategy First
+To Modernize Your Content, Find the Weak Areas of Your Content Strategy First

 Before we get into the modernization of your content itself, we have to stress the importance of starting with your content strategy – that is, making sure it, too, has evolved along with technology and marketing practices.
 Take a look under the hood and see if your content strategy checks these boxes:

-- You understand your target audience and what your competitors are doing so you can be sure your content not only meets your customers’ needs, but helps you stand out and advance in your market.
+- You understand your target audience and what your competitors are doing so you can be sure your content not only meets your customers’ needs but helps you stand out and advance in your market.

-- You take advantage of technology like content management tools, chat bots, and marketing platforms, to name just a few, to help you better connect with your audience and nurture those relationships through conversion.
+- You take advantage of technology like content management tools, chatbots, and marketing platforms, to name just a few, to help you better connect with your audience and nurture those relationships through conversion.

 - You produce new content regularly – not just a handful of blog posts each year